jayaraaj/aws-demo/content/47_experience_assurance/2_build_execute.md

 Let us fix this issue to re-execute the pipeline and check the overall non-functional impact of the code change committed.

 {{% notice recommended %}}
-Additionally, Practitioners can access Cognizant Thought Leadership on Performance Testing for SaaS-based Applications, please review the insightful blog by our technology expert on [“Performance Assurance for SaaS-based Applications”](https://www.linkedin.com/pulse/performance-assurance-saas-based-applications-leo-peter/?published=t).
+Additionally, Practitioners can access Cognizant Thought Leadership on Performance Testing for SaaS-based Applications, please review the insightful blog by our technology expert on **[“Performance Assurance for SaaS-based Applications”](https://www.linkedin.com/pulse/performance-assurance-saas-based-applications-leo-peter/?published=t)**.
 {{% /notice %}}